What you should know

 During the Hunt

 - Whippers-in (hound caretakers) have the right of way at all times.
-Make way for them and announce "Staff please!" to warn others of their approach.
+Make way for them, turn your horse to face them and announce "Staff please!" to warn others of their approach if you have not heard others do so.

 - If you must leave before the hunt is over, inform your field master that you wish to "retire."
 The field master will give you directions and dispatch someone to accompany you.
 When hacking back to the trailers at the starting site, use the roads wherever possible, not going cross-country.